Kushan2k/bet-api-golang/README.md

 ## Overview

-Bet API is a Go-based project designed to handle betting operations efficiently.
-It provides a robust and scalable backend for managing bets, users, and transactions.
-The API is built with performance and reliability in mind, making it suitable for high-traffic applications.
+Bet API is a Go-based project designed to handle betting operations efficiently.using native http library with some minimal functions that let's users to make a bet for a event,settle the bet for the event and check users balances

+## Assumptions

+- users ara pre registerd (there is no user auth or create)
+- events ara already added
+- setlling the bets are done by sending a post call to the /settle_bet endpoint using the event id and the result win/lose -

 ## Features

 - User authentication and management
 - Bet placement and tracking
-- Transaction handling
-- Real-time updates
+- Mutual Exclution
 - Scalable architecture

 ## Installation